lsd-so/internetdata-mcp/README.md

 ![A screen recording of filling out trip details](media/save_to_trip.gif)

-### Using your own published trip

-By default, the MCP server will load in trips found to be relevant to the request.

-Todo - gif of using trip defined

-### Using someone else's published trip

-In addition, there is a "trip search" tool which enables you to look specifically for trips that have been publicly published by others.

-TODO - gif

 ## Extending capabilities with TypeScript

 Check out the [internetdata SDK](https://github.com/lsd-so/internetdata) that's used under the hood to bridge with the web.
 Or, alternatively, get started using the [create-your-internet shorthand](https://github.com/lsd-so/create-your-internet).